Improving the accuracy of estimators for the two-point correlation function: Summary and Outlook

-The random points sets are not only used for boundary corrections but also to correct for incomplete sampling.
-Typically the selection and sampling effects, as present in the galaxy distribution, are modelled onto the random point set used in the pair-counts.
-We discuss how to adapt this for the new improved estimator.
-Essentially we are using the probability of observing the galaxies as a weight in the calculation of the pair-counts.
-This is only a first step.
-Using wheighting schemes one could envision the construction of a minimum variance estimate for inhomogeneously sampled galaxies in the line of \citet{feldman:power} and \citet{colombi:effects}, but now for the improved estimators using low discrepancy sequences.
+The random point sets are not only used for boundary corrections but to correct for incomplete sampling as well.
+Typically, the selection and sampling effects, as present in the galaxy distribution, are modelled onto the random point set used in the pair-counts.
+We discuss how to adapt this for the new improved estimator; we are using the probability of observing the galaxies as a weight in the calculation of the pair-counts.
+However, this is only a first step.
+Using weighting schemes, one could envision the construction of a minimum variance estimate for inhomogeneous sampled galaxies, similarly to \citet{saunders:spatial}, \citet{feldman:power}, and \citet{colombi:effects}, but now for the improved estimators using low-discrepancy sequences.

-Our usage of the randomised Halton sequence is similar to how \citet{davila-kurban:improved} use glass-like point sets.
+Our use of the randomised Halton sequence is similar to the use of glass-like point sets by \citet{davila-kurban:improved}.
 Generating glass-like point sets can be computationally challenging.
-In contrast a randomised Halton sequence is generated easily (see Appendix\,\ref{sec:implementation}).
-Halton sequences are probably the simplest choice, but also other low discrepancy sequences could be used \citep{lecuyer:recent}.
-Interesting alternatives could be so called blue noise random sets, which are used in computer graphics for efficiently sampling from surfaces (see e.g.\ \citealt{heck:aliasingfree}).
-The computational improvements, as referenced in the introduction, are complimentary to our approach and can be used similarly for the low discrepancy sequences.
-This should lead to a further speed-up.
+In contrast, a randomised Halton sequence is generated easily (see Appendix\,\ref{sec:implementation}).
+Halton sequences are probably the simplest choice, but other low-discrepancy sequences could be used as well \citep{lecuyer:recent}.
+Interesting alternatives could be the so-called blue noise random sets, which are used in computer graphics for efficiently sampling from surfaces (see e.g.\ \citealt{heck:aliasingfree}).
+The computational improvements like tree-based methods or optimised memory layout are complimentary to our approach and can be used similarly for the pair-counts with low-discrepancy sequences.
+This should lead to a further speedup.

 \begin{appendix}